Instructive Representation of Partridge Catching

 (Stefan Morét, Ridinger catalog Darmstadt, 1999, pp. 106 f., erroneously stating 31 sheet as belonging to).

-On strong laid paper with typographic watermark WANGEN (?). – Margins on three sides 2.6-4 cm, on the left 7-11 mm wide.
+– – – The same on strong laid paper with typographic watermark WANGEN (?) with margins on three sides 2.6-4 cm, on the left 7-11 mm wide. – See the complete description.

 Offer no. 16,160 | EUR 590. | export price EUR 561. (c.
 US$ 678.) + shipping

 Jan Hendrik Niemeyer